roarfred/sarge/README.md

 This application will work on top of a polaric server (http://www.la3t.no/polaricserver) and it has two main goals:

-1) To let the search team define, edit and share geolocated information in realtime (multi user) and in a standarized with regards to exchange format and visual formatting
+1) To let the search team define, edit and share geolocated information in realtime (multi user) and in a standarized way with regards to exchange formats and visual formatting

 2) To minimize the use for single-user systems as Garmin Map Source, Base Camp and OZI Explorer (as main storage of geo location information)